M.C. Townsend Associates, LLC

 Dr. Mary Townsend is an Independent Spirometry and Epidemiology Consultant for industrial, government, and research clients and an Adjunct Assistant Professor of Environmental and Occupational Health at the Graduate School of Public Health, University of Pittsburgh.

 Dr. Townsend is an experienced, enthusiastic teacher of NIOSH-Approved Spirometry and Spirometry Refresher courses.
 Her goal is to teach not only what the recommendations and requirements are for conducting tests and interpreting results, but also why the recommendations and requirements were developed.
+She is course director for M.C.
+Townsend Associates, LLC as well as for the Johns Hopkins Education and Research Center for Occupational Safety and Health.

-For more than 25 years, she has taught health professionals how to conduct spirometry tests, designed spirometry quality assurance programs, and provided consulting services for numerous research, industrial, and health care clients.
-Her clients have included General Motors, Dow Chemical Corporation, BASF, Alcoa, the Johns Hopkins Education and Research Center for Occupational Safety and Health, the Occupational Safety and Health Administration (OSHA), the U.S. Library of Congress, the National Institute of Occupational Safety and Health (NIOSH), and numerous other industrial clients and government agencies.
+For more than 30 years, she has taught health professionals how to conduct spirometry tests, designed spirometry quality assurance programs, and provided consulting services for numerous research, industrial, and health care clients.
+Her clients have included Kimberly Clark, General Motors, Dow Chemical Corporation, BASF, Alcoa, the Occupational Safety and Health Administration (OSHA), the U.S. Library of Congress, the National Institute of Occupational Safety and Health (NIOSH), and numerous other industrial clients and government agencies.